 Our To Kalon Cabernet Sauvignon is a Clone 337 on 110 R rootstock and was planted in the early 1990’s.
 The clay and loam alluvial soils of the appellation give the vines very deep roots with excellent drainage.
 The berries are small and the bunches are tight, making for a concentrated and flavorful wine of “highest quality” and “greatest beauty.”

-The vines of Star Vineyard have produced consistently delightful wines, including Forman, El Molino and St. Clemente.
+The vines of Star Vineyard have produced consistently delightful wines.
 We get our Cabernet Sauvignon from the most historic, most long running Star Vineyard block.
 A fifty-fifty split of Clone 7 and Martha’s on 110 R stock, these vines took root under the dedicated care of Reg Oliver in 1991.
-They are now managed by David Abreu, one of the most sought after vineyard consultants in California
+A fifty-fifty split of Clone 7 and Martha’s on 110 R stock, these vines took root in 1991 under the dedicated care of Reg Oliver and David Abreu, one of the most sought after vineyard consultants in California.

 Known best for their inclusion (40%) in the 1974 Chateau Montelena that took home the top prize for Chardonnay in the hallowed “Judgement of Paris,” Baciagalupi grapes are quite literally some of the fruit that put California wines on the map.

 Other Vineyards of note we are working with: